ubccr/xdmod-python/README.md

     ![Screenshot of "API Token" tab](docs/screenshots/api-token/api-token-tab.jpg)

-    **Note:** If the "API Token" tab does not appear, it means that instance of XDMoD is not configured for API access through `xdmod-data`.
+    **Note:** If the "API Token" tab does not appear, it means the instance of XDMoD is not configured for API access through `xdmod-data`.

 1. If you already have an existing token, delete it: